salvillalon45/Battleship-theOdinProject/README.md

 # Summary

 In this project, the main goal was to practice using Test Driven Development.
 This was valuable as I got to practice implementing the logic of the game using Jest and did not have to rely on creating a UI or making many console.log statements.
 Apart from this, I wanted to practice how to use React Hooks, creating reusable components, creating reusable css selectors, and how to set up a project using eslint and prettier.
 Also, I got to practice using React Bootstrap!
-Since I wanted to start using it instead of using the Bootstrap html framework
+Since I wanted to start using it instead of using the Bootstrap html framework.
+One more thing was that I practiced creating a consistent comment structure for my files.
+Really excited what I came up with.

 This was a really great project!
 Below you can see some of the challenges I went through.